Menu

 Log into Canvas

-The Microsoft Office 365 suite is free for all students to use for all your study needs.
+The Microsoft Office 365 suite is free for all AUT students to use for all your study needs.
 This includes Microsoft Teams, which is a digital hub that brings your conversations, content, documents, and apps together in one place.

 Your login name and password for Microsoft Office 365 and Teams will be the same as for logging into Student Hub Online and AUT computers.
-When you move between Canvas and Office 365 (for example, Teams) you may need to log in again using your network account.
+When you move between Canvas and Office 365 (for example, Teams) you may need to log in again using your network login.

 Microsoft Office 365

-As an AUT student, we want to make sure you have access to our range of IT services.
 For more details about anything IT-related at AUT – from using the network to printing and copying, check our IT services information.

 IT services